Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

 In this paper we study the confluence of the above ideas.
-As $\Catpifin$ is itself $\infty$-semiadditive, the $\infty$-categories therein admit a canonical structure of $\infty$-commutative monoids, called the $\infty$-cocartesian structure.
-The main definition of the present paper is that of \emph{$\infty$-semiadditive algebraic K-theory} $\Kinf\colon \Catpifinst \to \tsadi$, a variant of algebraic K-theory which respects this $\infty$-commutative monoid structure (see \cref{sa-k-def}).
-Alternatively, it can be obtained from ordinary algebraic K-theory by universally forcing it to be $\infty$-semiadditive (see \cref{sheafification-ord}).
+As $\Catpifin$ is itself $\infty$-semiadditive, the $\infty$-categories therein admit a canonical structure of $\infty$-commutative monoids, called the \emph{$\infty$-cocartesian structure}, via the equivalence $\Catpifinst \xrightarrow{(-)^\cocart} \CMoninf[\Catpifinst]$, where the integration of a family of objects is given by their colimit.
+We observe that the $S_\bullet$-construction preserves limits, thus it preserves $\infty$-commutative monoid structure.
+This observation along with the group-completion functor described above lead us to the main definition of the present paper.
+By analogy with the definition of ordinary algebraic K-theory, in \cref{sa-k-def} we define \emph{$\infty$-semiadditive algebraic K-theory} $\Kinf\colon \Catpifinst \to \tsadi$ as the composition

+It is immediate from this definition that $\Kinf$ is $\infty$-semiadditive, i.e.\ preserves (co)limits indexed by $\pi$-finite $p$-spaces.